bcgov/platform-services-registry/api/README.md

 | GITHUB_APP_ID          | Those Github app infor mation is available in github => org => Setting => Developer setting => Github Apps The Github Application ID
 | GITHUB_CLIENT_ID       | The Github Application client ID
 | GITHUB_CLIENT_SECRET   | The Github Application client secret
-| GITHUB_ORGANIZATION    | Orgnization that Github App invite user into
+| GITHUB_ORGANIZATION    | Organization that Github App invite user into

 Next, deploy the newly minted API image with the following command.
 This will create all the components required to run the API.